Robia LaMorte

-Robia LaMorte Scott (born 1970) is an American actress and dancer.
-She is best known as a dancer and spokesperson for musician Prince, and for starring as Jenny Calendar in the television series Buffy the Vampire Slayer.
+Robia LaMorte Scott (born 1970) is an American actress and former dancer who initially retired after converting to Christianity, becoming a counsellor and preacher of her new faith.
+She may be best known as a dancer and spokesperson for musician Prince, or for appearing as Jenny Calendar in 14 episodes of the television series Buffy the Vampire Slayer.

 Early life

 Scott was born in the New York City borough of Queens in 1970 and grew up in several locations including the Florida Keys and Ocean City, Maryland.
 She is named after her father, Robert LaMorte.
 After being inspired by the 1983 movie Flashdance, she began dancing and taking after-school lessons in jazz dance, ballet, and tap dance.
 She attended the Los Angeles County High School for the Arts as a dance major during the school's first year of operation, and then received a full scholarship to the Dupree Dance Academy in Hollywood.
 At sixteen, she began working as a backup dancer in music videos, first appearing in Debbie Gibson's "Shake Your Love".